Italy condemns botched British raid in Nigeria

 "Mr Terzi expressed deep sorrow and disappointment over the tragic outcome of the operation and both ministers agreed on the urgency of sharing full information to facilitate the reconstruction and understanding of these events."

-Earlier British Defence Secretary Philip Hammond told the BBC that intelligence showed the two men were about to be moved and possibly executed.
+Earlier British Defense Secretary Philip Hammond told the BBC that intelligence showed the two men were about to be moved and possibly executed.

 Asked whether the Italians had approved the operation, Hammond said: "They were informed of it.
 I don't think they specifically approved it, they were informed of what was happening."